Integrity - Service - Merit

 Originally from California, Eric grew up crisscrossing the United States, moving from California to Indiana, and then back to California during high school.
 Eric spent his college years studying psychology and competing on the basketball court at Cal State University San Bernardino.
 Immediately after completing his undergraduate studies, Eric pursued his master’s degree in Educational Counseling at Cal State San Bernardino & National University.
 It was only two years after completing his graduate studies that Eric found himself working as the Director of College Counseling at International Bilingual School of Hsinchu Science Park in Hsinchu (Taiwan) and Varsity Head Basketball Coach for four years.
 From there, he served as the Head of Counseling at Shanghai American School – Pudong and Varsity Head Basketball Coach for three years.
 Most recently, completed a one-year contract at Taipei European School.
 Outside of school, Eric can be found on any given basketball court, surfing, or listening to live music.
 He can be reached at email@example.com.

-Kim is in her second year to International School Manila this year.
+Kim is in her third year at International School Manila.
 Hailing from Malaysia, she left her homeland to attend Colby College in the US where she earned her BA in International Studies.
 She also holds her MA in Higher Education from the University of Maine.
-Kim started her career as an analyst in New York City, but after a three-year stint, has been in the education field for the last fourteen years, working in high schools and college campuses.
+Kim started her career as an analyst in New York City, but after a three-year stint, has been in the education field for the last fifteen years, working in high schools and college campuses.
 Most recently, she served as the Associate Dean of Students at Yale-NUS College in Singapore, and prior to that as one of the guidance counselors at the International School of Kuala Lumpur.
 Kim has worked in college Admissions departments and with the Dean of Students, where she has also enjoyed advising student organizations, coaching racket sports and leading student leadership workshops.
 At the high school level, Kim has worked with the Development Office and served as a college counselor and thrives in such living-learning communities.
-Kim is in Manila with Erik (who teaches MS PE), their toddler Steffi in Pre-K 3 and rambunctious dog, Roxie.
+Kim is in Manila with Erik (who teaches MS PE), their toddler Steffi in Preschool 4 and rambunctious dog, Roxie.
 Kim admits that she is a rackets and outdoor activities junkie and enjoys scaling mountains in Colorado in the summers.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.

 The IB/AP Coordinator, Mike Relf, is also housed within the Guidance Office.
 For International Baccalaureate students, it is important that you also get to know him.
 The IB/AP coordinator facilitates all aspects of the IB and AP programs for students and helps students register for exams.
 To Contact the IB Office, please dial (632) 840-8673 for Mr. Relf and (632) 840-8660 for the IB Secretary, Nyla Caras.